toebes/go-sqlmarshall/README.md

 # go-sqlmarshall
-Marshall/UnMarshall routines for using sql with GO
+Marshall/UnMarshall routines for using sqlx with GO